ericwindmill/flutter_by_example/cms_server/public/content/flutter_examples/state/provider/change_notifier_provider.md

     - ChangeNotifierProvider
 ---

-Most of the examples you'll see on the internets is using the `ChangeNotifierProvider`, and it's also the class you'll likely use most often.
+Most of the examples you'll see on the internets is using the [ChangeNotifierProvider](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html), and it's also the class you'll likely use most often.
 This class is basically a provider-wrapper over a class that implements `ChangeNotifier`.

-According to the [Flutter docs](), a `ChangeNotifier` is 'a class that can be extended or mixed in that provides a change notification API using VoidCallback for notifications.'
+According to the [Flutter docs](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html), a `ChangeNotifier` is 'a class that can be extended or mixed in that provides a change notification API using VoidCallback for notifications.'
 In practical terms, other objects can _listen_ to a `ChangeNotifier` object.
 And, when the change notifier gets updated values, it can call a method called 'notifyListeners()', and then any of it's listeners will respond with an action.
 Listening to a change notifier is done by registering a callback, which is called when `notifyListeners` is invoked.

 That description felt a bit esoteric, so let's just look at a quick `ChangeNotifier` example _without Provider_.